 Pitocin or Oxytocin is a hormone your body produces to start things like labor, breastfeeding, and more.
 Your body has been producing it for you for YEARS, so why is the internet so full of negativity about this hormone when used to start labor?
-Let’s talk about it, and how it is used in a labor induction.
+Let’s talk about it, and how it is used in labor induction.

 So, how do I know so much about Pitocin?
 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of expert L&D nursing experience (meaning I have used Pitocin approximately 10 ba-zillion times).
 I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I am here to help families get the collaborative, confident hospital birth they want — and for a lot of women, that involves Pitocin.